ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/pipeline/details/modification.md

 Modifications which are implemented already, include index modifiers and a caching step.

-Particularly, these steps subclass from `edit.pipeline.PipelineIndex`, and are expected to provide an implementation of `__getitem__`.
+Particularly, these steps subclass from `pyearthtools.pipeline.PipelineIndex`, and are expected to provide an implementation of `__getitem__`.
 Unlike an operation, this is not applied, it is accessed instead of using the root index.

 Additionally, `undo_func` can be implemented to reverse the effect of the `PipelineIndex` when calling undo on the pipeline.